Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: GNQ: Upper-Bounding Disclosure

 is an increasing function of $x$ in Lemma~\ref{lem:f-monotone} for our desired range of parameters.
-This completes the argument that gradient uniqueness serves as a practical upper bound on the information available to an attacker on whether $T_j = 1$.
+This completes the argument that gradient uniqueness upper bounds information disclosure: as $g_{i,j}^{\top}\!\left(\tilde{\Sigma}^{(j,0)}\right)^{-1}\!g_{i,j}$ increases, the bound increases, meaning the maximum possible information about $T_j$ that can be known by the learned model $\theta_{N_r}$ also increases.